NUKELOVER321/Event-Horizon-ES-Mod/documentation.md

 Effects also take the ID of their weapon.

 Model sizes:
 1 for drones
 2 for frigates
 3 for destroyers
 4 for cruisers
 5 for battleships
 6 for caps
-12+ for super-capital ships (Heron, Bactrian, Kestrel Tester) Add (tier-1) to the model size for appropriate factions.
+12+ for super-capital ships (Heron, Bactrian, Kestrel Tester)
+Add (tier-1) to the model size for appropriate factions.

-ALTERNATIVELY
-2.0 for everything small
-3.0 for light warships
-4.0 for medium warships
-5.0 for heavy warships

 Determining stats:
 == Weapons ==
-For projectile weapons, divide shield + hull damage per shot by | 10.
+For projectile weapons, divide shield + hull damage per shot by 10.
-For beam weapons and missiles, divide shield + hull damage by | 15 and | 20.
+For beam weapons and missiles, divide shield + hull damage by 15 and 20.
-For torpedos, divide shield + hull damage by | 20.
+For torpedos, divide shield + hull damage by 20.
 Energy usage and range is | 1/10 that of its ES equivalent.
-Divide range by | 10 (50 in the case of missiles, 10 for torpedoes).
+Divide range by 10 (50 in the case of missiles, 10 for torpedoes).
-Divide push force by | 2.5 then scale by a power of | 10.
+Divide push force by 2.5 then scale by a power of 10.

 Energy cost of missile and torpedo type weapons are equal to base game.
 High energy costs may be dropped down by an order of magnitude.
 High damage missiles and torpedoes may have their damage halved.
 The above is true of the Finisher and the Firelight.

-For high damage special weapons like the Dragonflame and the Ember Tear: damage and other big numbers are reduced | 100 fold.
+For high damage special weapons like the Dragonflame and the Ember Tear:
+damage and other big numbers are reduced | 100 fold.

-Ion damage is = to base ion damage divided by | 20.
+Ion damage is = to base ion damage divided by 20.
-For high damaging ion weapons the divider is | 50.
+For high damaging ion weapons the divider is 50.

-Torpedoes and missiles require | 5x the normal time to reload.
+Torpedoes and missiles require 5x the normal time to reload.

 == Battery Packs ==
-Divide energy per space by | 10.
+Divide energy per space by 10.
 Systems Cores and Wanderer Reactors receive a x2 boost to storage.
 == Reactors ==
 Divide power output by size.
 == Engines ==
 Ion Engines serve as a baseline.
 For every engine other than Ionics, divide its thrust/steering power by its size.
 Then divide this value by the corresponding value on the corresponding Ion engine.
 This new value determines the multiplier for that specific engine.

-Calculating engine power consumption: calculate power per unit of outfit space for desired single or pair of engine(s). calculate power per unit of corresponding ion engine. divide former by latter. multiply value by power consumption of ion engine.
+Calculating engine power consumption:
+calculate power per unit of outfit space for desired single or pair of engine(s).
+calculate power per unit of corresponding ion engine. divide former by latter.
+multiply value by power consumption of ion engine.

 For referencing values directly from the data files:
-Multiply turn by | 60 and thrust by | 3600.
+Multiply turn by | 60 and thrust by 3600.
-Multiply energy consumption and cooling by | 60.
+Multiply energy consumption and cooling by 60.
-Multiply shield generation by | 60.
+Multiply shield generation by 60.

 == Shields and Hull Regen ==
 Divide shield gen and shield energy by size.
-Multiply the resulting shield gen by | 5.
+Multiply the resulting shield gen by 5.
-Set new shield generation value as shield HP and make regeneration | 10% of that.
+Set new shield generation value as shield HP and make regeneration 10% of that.
 Divide hull regen by size.
 Do not add any multipliers.

 == Heat ==
 Take heat per module and divide by size.
-Divide said value by | 250.
+Divide said value by 250.
-For cooling modules, divide heat per module by size then by | 500.
+For cooling modules, divide heat per module by size then by 500.
-For active cooling, divide energy consumed by size then by | 5.
+For active cooling, divide energy consumed by size then by 5.
-For some active cooling, the division factor is | 250 and the energy division factor is | 2.5.
+For some active cooling, the division factor is 250 and the energy division factor is | 2.5.
 NOTE: "size" refers to mass and outfit space required.

 == Pug stats ==
-Divide the numbers in the data files by | 25.
+Divide the numbers in the data files by 25.
 Numbers still too big are then halved.
-Numbers too small are increased by | 33%.
+Numbers too small are increased by 33%.

 Ship IDs start at 300.
 Component IDs start at 1000.
 Explosion ammo starts at 5000 and correspond to their parent munition in IDs.
 Gun version of turret weapons start at 2000 and correspond to their turret variant.
 Submunitions for weapons start at 3000 and correspond to their weapon.

 Merchants
 Item Name | Item ID | Build IDs (if applicable)